Understanding a HECM Reverse Mortgage Statement

 Most of the major banks use the same format for Reverse Mortgage Statements.
 Below is an example from Longbridge Financial.
-If your current loan is with AAG, Finance of America Reverse, Cellink, Mutual of Omaha, Reverse Mortgage Funding, Liberty, or many other major companies your statement will usually look very much like this one.
+If your current loan is with AAG, Finance of America Reverse, Celink, Mutual of Omaha, Reverse Mortgage Funding, Liberty, or many other major companies your statement will usually look very much like this one.

 I’ve highlighted the elements that are usually most important to you as the homeowner but let’s go through the entire statement to explain what everything means: